Preferences

 Default: 0

-Possible: 1 or 0
+Possible: true or false

 If you're adding server-side scripting to your templates or content

-files and those scripts generate errors, the line numbers in your
+files and those scripts generate errors, the line numbers in your error messages

-error messages may be inaccurate because they refer to the line
+may be inaccurate because they refer to the line number of the error in the

-than in the context of the actual script file you're editing.
+context of the assembled page rather than in the context of the actual script

-the complete source code of the assembled page (including your
+code of the assembled page (including your scripts before they execute),

-scripts before they execute), along with line numbers for the
+along with line numbers for the assembled page.
+Those line numbers should

-numbers specified in your error messages, which will help you
+correspond to the line numbers specified in your error messages, which will

-locate the problematic line of code.
+help you locate the problematic line of code.

 show source to IP address